Kitaolab/GPR84/README.md

 ---

 In each folder, the file < abc >.input.gro is the initial configuration for MD simulation while the < abc >.output.1microsec.gro is among the last snapshot of 1 microsecond MD simulation.

+The apo state input and output files are compressed into zip file.